usc-isi-i2/kgtk/docs/transform/filter.md

 | t17 | terminator | award | national_film_registry |
 | t18 | t17 | point_in_time | ^2008-01-01T00:00:00Z/9 |

-Let's use this file (or a close derivative) in the following examples.
+Let us use this file (or a close derivative) in the following examples.

 ### Selecting Edges with a Matching Subject